aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Checkanim.md

 # Checkanim

-Redirect to a different dialogue line if an [Entity data](../../../TextAsset%20Data/Entity%20data.md)'s anim state is a specific value.
+Redirect to a different dialogue line if an [Entity](../../../Entities/Entity.md)'s [animstate](../../../Entities/EntityControl/Animations/animstate.md) is a specific value.

 ## Syntax